-When having a product laser cut it is important to set your drawing up correctly.
-Laser cutting software uses a single line, which it processes and either cuts or engraves into the acrylic sheet.
+When having a product laser cut, it is important to set your drawing up correctly.
+Laser cutting software uses a single line, which processes and either cut or engraves into the acrylic sheet.

-If there are a lot of parts to cut, it is best to “nest” them together, so that the laser can track the least amount of distance and therefore work most efficiently.
+If there are many parts to cut, it is best to “nest” them together, so that the laser can track the least amount of distance and therefore work most efficiently.
 Some laser software has automatic nesting tools available, which will layout drawings for optimum efficiency.

-Try not to use too many nodes on your outputted artwork, as this can caused the output to be angled or blocky.
+Try not to use too many nodes on your outputted artwork, as this can cause the output to be angled or blocky.
 Using smooth curves will give you a better end product.

 Finally, when Perspex acrylic is laser cut to a sharp angle, it can snap a lot easier, putting a small hole or radius on the inside of the angle, this will help relieve the stress and make the component a lot stronger.